-The contract pay may can be changed during the season due to, for example, the amount of harvest, weather conditions or differences in plant varieties, but the employer must always inform the employee about the change and its grounds.
+The contract pay may can be changed during the season due to weather conditions, for example, but the employer must always inform the employee about the change and its grounds.
 However, the 20% contract supplement cannot be deviated from.

 1.3.
 During orientation, the employer must inform the employee about the normal contract work pace of each product to be picked, harvested or planted.